gbrrestoration/rrap-cost-linker/docs/source/metrics.rst

 The raw RCI is calculated by asessing the condition of a reef at each timestep for each metric according to the above categories.
 The reef is assigned the condition of the highest category for which 3 or more metrics satisfy that category's threshold.
+The category thresholds can be used as means across all 8 experts withiut uncertainty.
-The raw expert condition categories of data collected from 8 experts can also be sampled when calculating metrics by setting `expert_uncert=1`.
+Alternatively, the raw expert condition categories of data collected from the 8 experts can be sampled when calculating metrics by setting `expert_uncert=1`.

 RTI